Ulnar neuropathy at the elbow: Ulnar tunnel syndrome

 Ulnar nerve impingement along an anatomical space in the wrist called the ulnar canal is known as ulnar tunnel syndrome (or Guyon canal's syndrome).
 Recognized causes of ulnar nerve impingement at this location include local trauma, fractures, ganglion cysts, and classically avid cyclists who experience repetitive trauma against bicycle handlebars.
 This form of ulnar neuropathy comprises two work-related syndromes: so-called "hypothenar hammer syndrome," seen in workers who repetitively use a hammer, and "occupational neuritis" due to hard, repetitive compression against a desk surface.
 This syndrome can be categorized into three zones based on the localization of the ulnar nerve within the Guyon's canal.

 Prevention

 Cubital tunnel syndrome can be prevented or reduced by maintaining good posture and using the elbow and arms properly.
 Wearing an arm splint while sleeping to maintain the arm in a straight position rather than keeping the elbow tightly bent may improve symptoms.
 A recent example of this is popularization of the concept of cell phone elbow and game hand.

 Treatment

 The most effective treatment for cubital tunnel syndrome is surgical nerve decompression.
 The most safe and effective operation is in-situ decompression +/- medial epicondylectomy.

-For pain symptoms, medications such as NSAID, amitriptyline, or vitamin B6 supplementation may help, although there is no evidence to support this claim.

 Mild symptoms may first be treated non-operatively, with the following: